YetOpen/certbot-zimbra/README.md

 ### Alternate webserver mode

-Is selected with -x/--no-nginx.
-Requires -P/--port and -w/--webroot. --port is checked for listening status.
+Is selected with `-x/--no-nginx`.
+Requires `-P/--port` and `-w/--webroot`. `--port` is checked for listening status.
 All zimbra-proxy checks are skipped.

 Can be used in case you don't have zimbra-proxy enabled but have a different webserver as a reverse proxy in front of Zimbra.

 You'll have to configure the webserver for letsencrypt (to serve /.well-known from a webroot somewhere in the filesystem), some examples for this can be found [here.](https://www.hiawatha-webserver.org/forum/topic/2275)

-Renewal can be done as per instructions below, but --pre-hook can be omitted.
+Renewal can be done as per instructions below, but `--pre-hook` can be omitted.

 ## First run